Newcastle upon Tyne: Sport

 The city has a strong sporting tradition.

 Football

 The Premier League football club, Newcastle United, has been based at St James' Park since the club was established in 1892, although any traces of the original structure are now long gone as the stadium now holds more than 52,000 seated spectators, being England's seventh-largest football stadium.
-The city also has non-League football clubs, Newcastle Benfield, West Allotment Celtic, Team Northumbria and Heaton Stannington.
+The city also has non-League football clubs, Newcastle Blue Star, Newcastle Benfield, West Allotment Celtic, Team Northumbria and Heaton Stannington.

 There is a women's football team, Newcastle United Women's Football Club, founded in 1989.

-The 2012 London Olympic committee selected Newcastle as one of the UK host venue cities, with the stadium St James' Park hosting 9 matches in both the men's and women's football.
+The 2012 London Olympic committee selected Newcastle as one of the UK host venue cities, with the stadium St James' Park hosting nine matches in both the men's and women's football.

 Athletics

 Newcastle hosts the start of the annual Great North Run, the world's largest half-marathon in which participants race over the Tyne Bridge into Gateshead and then towards the finish line 13.1 mi away on the coast at South Shields.
 Another athletic event is the 5.9 mi Blaydon Race (a road race from Newcastle to Blaydon), which has taken place on 9 June annually since 1981, to commemorate the celebrated Blaydon Races horse racing.